Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/mystery-moon.md

 When walking through Evelyn Parker's scroll of the penthouse suite, there are only a couple of frames where you can see the moon.
-If you stay in first person mode, the moment Evelyn takes a drink you will have only a brief moment to see an **8pm** moon out the window.
+If you stay in first person mode, You will have a very brief window to catch an **8pm** moon as Evelyn takes a drink.

 ### Endings